Are students required to attend New Student Orientation?

 What are your admissions deadlines?

-USC Salkehatchie does not have a formal application deadline, and we will work with students to get you admitted and enrolled up until the day classes begin.
-However, we recommend that you apply and have all admissions materials to us at least one month prior to classes beginning, in order to have access to the most class options.
-The earlier you are accepted, the earlier you can be advised and enroll in classes, without worrying about classes reaching capacity.
+USC Salkehatchie does not have a formal application deadline, and will work with students to get them enrolled up until the day classes begin.
+However, we recommend applying and having all admissions materials to us at least one month prior to the beginning of classes.

 How do I apply to USC Salkehatchie?

 New students should Apply Online and submit the appropriate application fee.
 Paper applications are available upon request by contacting your Admissions Counselor.
 Students who will be transferring from another USC campus will need to complete a change of campus request inside their Self Service Carolina account.

 How do I check my financial aid application status?